tjhorner/transit-tracker-api/deploy-fly.md

 # Deploying on Fly.io

+> [!WARNING]
+> This guide is partially outdated and contains some slightly incorrect information.
+It will be updated soon™.

 If you want to easily stand up your own Transit Tracker API server then Fly.io is a great option since it's cheap but easy to scale if you need to.
 This guide will walk you through the steps to deploy your own instance on Fly.io.

 ## Prerequisites